Are you a blogger? Do you want to know how to monitor a website’s traffic? Do you wish to utilize visitor tracking to expand your company?

-However, you won’t have to worry about writing any code when using MonsterInsights.
+However, you won’t have to worry about writing code when using MonsterInsights.

 MonsterInsights is the finest Google Analytics plugin for WordPress.
-It makes it simple for you to link your WordPress site to Google Analytics (both Universal Analytics and GA4) so you can examine all the information you need right in your WordPress dashboard.
+It makes it simple to link your WordPress site to Google Analytics (Universal Analytics and GA4) so you can examine all the information you need in your WordPress dashboard.

-Additionally, you can set up complex tracking capabilities like event tracking, eCommerce tracking, form tracking, custom dimension monitoring, outbound link tracking, and much more with just a click of a button.
+You can also set up complex tracking capabilities like event tracking, eCommerce tracking, form tracking, custom dimension monitoring, outbound link tracking, and much more with just a click of a button.